 Money is a measure of value.
-It is not a commodity.
-There are only two things that have value in economics – “goods” and “services”.
-Money is merely a medium of exchange and a measure of the relative value of commodities.
-A certain group has introduced the idea of treating money itself as a commodity – and not just a medium of exchange and measure of value.
+It is NOT a commodity.
+There are only two commodities in economics: goods and services.
+Money is merely a medium of exchange and a measure of the relative value of goods and services.
+A certain group has introduced the idea of treating money itself as a commodity – and not just a medium of exchange.

 THE VALUE OF MONEY

 Money is an arbitrary medium for trading.
 Literally anything can be used as money - so long as people accept it as such.
 Money is what a measuring cup is to flour - a way for measuring something more valuable than itself.

 Imagine that you are baking a cake and you you need 2 cups of flour.
 The cup is a measure of the volume of the flour you're going to use.